technerdlove/database-administration/README.md

 ### What would be a good backup strategy for a small business database (say a cafe or bookstore) and why?
 * Use the BACKUP and RESTORE, and perform a Full Backup.
 It’s the simplest type of backup, and it’s necessary prior to other backup types.

 ### What does it means to administer a database?
 What are some of the main areas of concern for administrator?
-List at least 5 database tasks that an administrator is likely to perform.

 *	Installation, configuration and upgrading of Database server software and related products.
 *	Evaluate Database features and Database related products.